jianshentan/telemarketer/README.md

 This application depends on Twilio to automate voice calls.
 To begin, make sure you have proper authentication methods for Twilio.
 This includes having an twilio SID and auth token.

+This application also depends on Azure Blob to dump logs to.
+To begin, make sure you have proper authentication methods for Azure Stoage.
+This includes having a storage account name and a storage account key.

 This application is also deployed using Docker, so make sure that you have Docker installed.

 I would also recommend using some kind of virtual env (conda or pyenv).